|Member Only Innovation Webinars|

 Presented by Jack Poole, P.E., FSFPE, Principal, Poole Fire Protection

 This presentation will explain the differences between Acceptance Testing, System Commissioning and Integrated System Testing as it relates to fire protection and life safety systems.
 The presentation will explain how Commissioning is accomplished, the process for which it shall be performed and the documentation and training that should be provided as part of the overall process.
 The presentation with emphasize that Commissioning is a systematic process, which starts at the design phase of a project and continues through the construction and testing phases of the project to ensure that all fire protection and life safety systems and components function as required per the design criteria.
-The presentation will define the Commissioning Team and the importance of the Fire Commissioning Agent and discuss the documentation that should be provided as part of the overall process for Commissioning, Acceptance Testing and Integrated System Testing.The link to register is in the Member Resources section.
+The presentation will define the Commissioning Team and the importance of the Fire Commissioning Agent and discuss the documentation that should be provided as part of the overall process for Commissioning, Acceptance Testing and Integrated System Testing.The link to register is available here.

 Monday, October 30, 2017 11:00 am Eastern Time (-04:00 GMT)